This page was last updated on 16 December, 2021.

 On 27 August, Malawi re-opened its borders to non-residents and removed its restrictions on travel to and from Bangladesh, India, Pakistan and Brazil.

-If you’re eligible for entry, you will need to provide proof of a negative COVID-19 test taken within 72 hours of your arrival.
+You will need to provide proof of a negative COVID-19 test taken within 72 hours of your arrival.

 You may also be tested for COVID-19 on arrival at your own expense.
 Passengers may be required to remain at the airport or a testing centre until their COVID-19 test results are known, usually within 24 hours.